 This week we release the next installment of our “news you can use” series.
 Recent articles have focused on reducing personal liability risk using umbrella insurance, making a 30x-higher return on your cash savings through the TreasuryDirect program, and getting a sound estate plan in place using wills and living trusts.

 In this article, we outline the advantages of forming a business — specifically, an LLC — to create revenue, limit your liability, and reduce your taxable income.
+Enrolled members have access to Part 2, where we go into the details of forming an LLC.

 How Resilient Is Your Income?